pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

 TCA does not describe itself as a "functional programming" library, and never has.
 At the end of the day Swift is not a functional language, and so there is no way to force functional patterns at  compile time, such as "pure" functions.
 And so familiarity of "functional programming" is not necessary.

 However, certain concepts of functional programming languages are quite important to us, and we have used those concepts to guide aspects of the library.
-For example, a core tenet of the library is to build as much of your domain using value types, which are easy to understand and behaviorless, as opposed to reference types, which allow for "action at a distance".
+For example, a core tenet of the library is to build as much of your domain using value types, which are easy to understand and behavior-less, as opposed to reference types, which allow for "action at a distance".
 The library also values  separating side effects from pure logic transformations.
 This allows for great testability, including how side effects execute and feed data back into the system.

 However, one does not need to have any prior experience with these concepts.
 The ideas are imbued into the library and documentation, and so you will gain experience by simply following our materials and demo apps.